avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 ## Device Configuration
 * Ensure your serial termainal application is running.
+* Press the RST button on the board.
+It is the black button next to the only blue button on the top of the board.
 * In your terminal application enter "y" when prompted to set device configuration.
 * Set values for you WiFi SSID (Network Name) and Password
 * Set the values for your CPID and Environment.
 These values can be located